RockyRickaby/Chip8-in-C/README.md

 ### On Linux

 Linux users are gonna have to wait until the script(s) get made to be able to just compile and run this project.

+## Some ROMS

+You can find a lot of roms for the CHIP-8 in [this](https://github.com/AlexEne/rust-chip8) repository, which consists of yet another CHIP-8 implementation made by someone else, but in Rust!